l8556/TelegramApi/README.md

 ### Proxy Configuration

-The library supports proxy configuration using the Proxy and ProxyFile classes:
+The library supports proxy configuration using the Proxy class:

 ```python
 from telegram import Telegram, Proxy